Aimé Cotton: Academic and scientific career

 He supervised the thesis work of Georges Bruhat on circular dichroïsm and optical rotatory dispersion (1914).
-In 1917 he helped to found the Institut d'optique théorique et appliquée, now the École supérieure d'optique.
+In 1917 he helped to found the Institut d'optique théorique et appliquée.
 In 1914, he proposed construction of a large electromagnet capable of producing intense magnetic fields.
-Work on the magnet finally started in 1924 in the Service des recherches et inventions at Bellevue, later the Laboratoire du magnétisme at Meudon-Bellevue, and finally the Laboratoire Aimé Cotton in his honour.
+Work on the magnet finally started in 1924 in the Service des recherches et inventions at Bellevue, later the Laboratoire du magnétisme at Meudon-Bellevue, and finally the Laboratoire Aimé-Cotton in his honour.
 Magnetic fields as high as to 7 teslas were attained.

 In 1919, he became chairman of the physics committee of the Direction des Inventions intéressant la défense nationale (Directorate of Inventions relevant to National Defense).
 In 1920 he was named professor of the new chair of theoretical physics and astrophysics at the Faculty of Sciences of the University of Paris.
 In 1922 he succeeded Gabriel Lippmann in the chair of general physics, and at the same time became director of physics research in the faculty.
 In 1923 he was elected to the French Academy of Sciences, and in 1938 he was elected its president.
+The academy honored him three times.

+He was nominated for a Nobel Prize six times.

 He retired in 1941 and was replaced by Jean Cabannes as professor and laboratory directory, although he retained the direction of the magneto-optics laboratory at Bellevue.

-Also in 1941 he was imprisoned by the German occupiers at Fresnes for one and a half months, and was later awarded the Rosette de la résistance.
+In 1941 he was imprisoned by the German occupiers at Fresnes for one and a half months and was later awarded the Rosette de la résistance.
 At the age of 81 years, 6 months and 7 days, he died on April 16, 1951, at Sèvres.